Fixed-fee leasehold conveyancing in Newcastle upon Tyne:

 • Registering of the assignment of the change of lessee after a sale

-Your lawyer will have no control over the level of the charges for this information but the average costs for the information for Newcastle upon Tyne leasehold premises is £350.
+Your conveyancer will have no control over the level of the charges for this information but the average costs for the information for Newcastle upon Tyne leasehold premises is £350.
 For Newcastle upon Tyne conveyancing transactions it is customary for the seller to pay for these costs.
 The landlord or their agents are under no legal obligation to answer such questions most will be willing to do so - albeit often at exorbitant prices where the fees bear little relation to the work involved.
 Unfortunately there is no law that requires fixed charges for administrative tasks.
-Neither is there any legal time frame by which they are obliged to supply the information.
+Neither is there any legal time frame by which they are required to supply the information.

 • A provision to repair to or maintain elements of the property

-With 53 years remaining on your lease the likely cost is going to range between £32,300 and £37,400 plus legals.
+You have 74 years unexpired the likely cost is going to be between £12,400 and £14,200 plus costs.

 Other Topics